In X-Plane 11, we added two new features aimed at making joystick configuration easy for users:

 Unlike the default joystick configuration, we can’t auto-generate the image map.
 So, you’ll need to use an image editor to figure out where in the image each label for your buttons, axes, and hat switches should go.
 So, you’ll specify the coordinates for these things in pixels, with (0, 0) in the upper left of the image.

-The easiest way I’ve found for getting these coordinates (if you don’t want to spend a zillion years in Photoshop hovering over portions of the images and noting the pixel coordinates in the Info tool) is to use the Easy Imagemap Generator tool.
+The easiest way I’ve found for getting these coordinates (if you don’t want to spend a zillion years in Photoshop hovering over portions of the images and noting the pixel coordinates in the Info tool) is to use an online image map generator.
 Here’s how that works:

 Upload the image you want to work with.